 - breakfast diners (eggs + hash browns, skip onion/garlic add-ins)

-This isnโt about fear.
-Itโs about controlling variables so you can live normally.
+This isn’t about fear.
+It’s about controlling variables so you can live normally.

 Reintroduction phase: where meal prep services can quietly help